sandramalaquias/data-engineering-Airflow/readme.md

 		- Login: your AWS access key
 		- Password: your AWS secret key
 		-
 4. When the project finished, disable your AWS resources.
-Follow (https://github.com/sandramalaquias/data-engineering-Redshift/blob/master/README.md#aws-desconnect)
+Follow <a href="https://github.com/sandramalaquias/data-engineering-Redshift/blob/master/README.md#aws-desconnect/">Desable AWS resources with Boto3</a>

 ## Configure the airflow variables
 Insert the variables used in this project.